asifulmamun/wpdocker/README.md

 ### Detauks abd featurs

-This dockerfile made & customize from official docker: https://hub.docker.com/_/wordpress Customized by https://asifulmamun.info.bd
+This docker file made & customized from official docker: https://hub.docker.com/_/wordpress Customized by https://asifulmamun.info.bd
-This file will give you enviromnet development purpose of WordPress or Production purpose also.
+This file will also give you the environment development purpose of WordPress or Production.

-This dockerfile will install readymade WordPress in root directory and give best environment.
-Also preinstall
+This docker file will install readymade WordPress in the root directory and give the best environment.
+Also, preinstall
 ```
-Git, Nodjs (NPM/NPX), composer, SSH etc
+Git, Nodjs (NPM/NPX), composer, SSH, etc
 ```

 ### Install

-Remove the .git file from root directory after clone this repository
+Remove the .git file from the root directory after cloning this repository

 For HTTP
 ```